 On the Resiliency in Action website, take a quiz to assess the resiliency-building conditions present in your life.
 From the website:

 Resiliency is the ability to spring back from and successfully adapt to adversity.
 An increasing body of research from the fields of psychology, psychiatry, and sociology is showing that most people—including young people—can bounce back from risks, stress, crises, and trauma and experience life success.

 Our favorite definition of resiliency, in fact, was given by a 15-year-old high school student who, after a semester of resiliency training, described resiliency as "Bouncing back from problems and stuff with more power and more smarts."

 The Prince of Egypt — the Movie

 A 1998 animated DreamWorks film, The Prince of Egypt, tells the Biblical story of Moses and the Hebrews' exodus from Egypt.
 In a sermon given January 15, 1999, Rabbi Barry H. Block analyzes the film's version of the story, including its portrayal of Miriam and other women.
-Read Rabbi Block's sermon on the website of Temple Beth-El, San Antonio, Texas.
+Read Rabbi Block's sermon on his website.

 Miriam the Prophet

 The website, Judaism 101, offers concise descriptions of the siblings Miriam, Aaron and Moses, based on information about them in Hebrew scripture and a variety of sometimes contradictory stories that have been added since.

 Online, watch a Religion & Ethics NewsWeekly (PBS) episode from April 11, 2003.
 Reporter Kim Lawton visited a feminist Passover seder, where particular attention was paid to Miriam's role in the Exodus story.
 You will also hear a bit of the Debbie Friedman song, "Miriam and the Women."
 Here is an excerpt from the segment transcript: